 Currency and taxation can be complex when you’re running your e-commerce storefront.
 However, WooCommerce has a native solution.
 If you’re looking to alter tax calculation to be based on different factors, you can easily toggle this via the Settings > Tax > Tax Options areas in the dashboard.
 You can also set tax rates by country, eliminating the guesswork when it comes time to cash out your customer.
 This doesn’t just apply to tax rates, though.
 It is easy to set shipping rates the same way for a near-automated checkout experience for international clients.

-WooCommerce heavily markets its open-source design and development format, making it one of the defining elements of brand identity.
-But what does open source really mean, in this case?
+WooCommerce heavily markets its open-source design and development format, making it one of its defining elements of brand identity.
+But what does open source mean, in this case?
 And what benefits can shop owners get from this element of its design?

 Open-source software solutions have a variety of benefits, some of which include:

 - Cost-effectiveness: Often, these types of software or hosts are free and are perfect for businesses on a budget.
 Because of the free price point, they are often quite easy to scale.

 - Customizable: With open-source solutions, you can easily customize the software to be exactly what you need, tailoring your customer experiences without the need for 10 different complimentary tools in your development or tech stack.